cni-iisc/cni-website/_newsletters/2023/jun.md

 # content for past events
 #past_events_headline: CNI Hackathon 2022 winners were announced on 31st January, 2023
 past_events_headline: We had three seminars last month.
 Two of them were online and one of them was in-person talk.
+Apart from this, Digital Defenders Cybersecurity Masterclass and Capture the Flag (CTF) Competition 2023  is being organized by CySecK- the K-Tech Centre of Excellence in Cyber Security – in association with the Centre for Networked Intelligence (CNI) (located in the Indian Institute of Science, Bengaluru) and Cisco Systems India Pvt.
+Ltd. Registration for this event was opened on 11th May.

 past_events:
     - name: "Mean-field control for restless bandits and weakly coupled MDPs"